mibur1/psy111/book/statistics/1_GLM/0_Introduction.md

 # General Linear Model

-In the first statistics lecture, you were introduced to the General Linear Model (GLM), a flexible approach for modeling relationships between variables.
-Unlike traditional hypothesis testing, where you simply reject or accept the null hypothesis based on a predefined significance level, GLMs allow for a more interactive and nuanced analysis of data.
+In the first statistics lecture, you were introduced to the General Linear Model (GLM), a powerful framework for understanding relationships between variables.
+Unlike traditional hypothesis testing, where the goal is simply to reject or accept a null hypothesis, GLMs offer a more flexible and nuanced approach.
+For example, how can we assess the impact of physical activity on diabetes risk while accounting for confounding factors like age or genetics?
+GLMs help us answer such complex questions.

-In today’s seminar, we will recap and explore the following key concepts:
+In today’s seminar, we will build on this foundation by exploring the following key concepts:

-1. **Multiple Linear Regression:** Extending simple linear regression to model the relationship between one dependent variable and multiple independent variables.
+1. **Multiple Linear Regression**: Modeling the relationship between one dependent variable and multiple predictors.
-2. **Correlation:** Measuring the strength and direction of the relationship between two continuous variables.
+2. **Correlation**: Quantifying the strength and direction of relationships between continuous variables.
-3. **Partial Correlation:** Understanding the relationship between two variables while controlling for the influence of other variables.
+3. **Partial Correlation**: Isolating the relationship between two variables while controlling for others.

-After covering these concepts, you’ll have the opportunity to apply your new skills to a dataset related to diabetes and its risk factors.
+You will then apply these concepts to a dataset on diabetes and its risk factors.
+By the end of this seminar, you’ll have the tools to model and interpret complex relationships in real-world data.